Birds of a feather flock together: In English literature

 I will tell you, Socrates, he said, what my own feeling is.
 Men of my age flock together; we are birds of a feather, as the old proverb says.

 However, Jowett here is taking a liberty in rendering Plato's phrase into idiomatic English of his time; the Greek original has nothing about birds, and it is not known what "old proverb" is referred to.
 But as Jowett was long the standard translation (and is still sometimes used), generations of students learned (wrongly) that the idiom was current in classical Athens.
 Later translations dispense with the bird reference, hewing more closely to the original text; Allan Bloom's 1968 translation of the passage, for instance has "By Zeus, I shall tell you just how it looks to me, Socrates, he said.
 Some of us who are about the same age often meet together and keep up the old proverb."

-But Jowett's work was quite influential and respected in his time and after and his translation of Plato was the standard for about a century and is still used, putting the proverb in the mouth of a character (Cephalus) to be read by generations of students and scholars.
+But Jowett's translation work was retained in other works in his time and after and his translation of Plato was considered as the right one for about a century and is still used, putting the proverb in the mouth of a character (Cephalus) to be read by generations of students and scholars.

 A group of people sharing a similar interest (in this case, Beatles fans) figuratively "flocking".
 (The idiom often refers to a metaphorical "flocking" and does not necessarily refer to people being, as here, in actual physical proximity.)

 The idiom appears occasionally in the literary canon, both in English and translations from other languages.